mukundp7/Spotify-Analysis/README.md

 LIMIT 5;
 ```

-8. List all tracks along with their views and likes where `official_video = TRUE`.
+8. What are all the tracks with their views and likes where the video was official? (official_video = TRUE)
 ```sql
 SELECT track, SUM(views) as total_views, SUM(likes) as total_likes
 FROM spotify